 A rich and poignant novel about opening up to new people and moving forward with life, Waiting for Unicorns celebrates the power of discovering hope and second chances in the unlikeliest of places.

-With Their parents focused on helping Jacob, Olivia has had to give up a lot.
+With their parents focused on helping Jacob, Olivia has had to give up a lot.
 So, when a local community theater announces auditions for an all-children's production of her favorite show, Peter Pan, Olivia jumps at the chance to claim something for herself.
-But nothing goes as planned, on stage or off, and when a real, live, ostrich escapes from the nearby zoo and causes even more trouble than Jacob's missing toy, things turn to chaos.
-Olivia know that if she can just find Jacob's ostrich, everything will return to normal.
+But nothing goes as planned, on stage or off, and when a real live ostrich escapes from the nearby zoo and causes even more trouble than Jacob's missing toy, things turn to chaos.
+Olivia knows that if she can just find Jacob's ostrich, everything will return to normal.
 But what does normal really mean?
 And is everything lost meant to be found?